bcgov/healthgateway/Tools/BaseBuild/README.md

 ```

 Deloying CDOGs within Health Gateway
 Import the image from the bcgov docker hub repo.
 We have setup an Azure pipline to automate this but manually

 ```console
 oc project [licenseplay]-tools
 oc import-image hgcdogs:[version] --from=bcgovimages/doc-gen-api:v[version] --confirm
 ```

+Manually set an environment variable for the deployment config of
+CONVERTER_FACTORY_TIMEOUT to 105000

 You then need to tag to the appropriate Health Gateway environment